TheCapulet/EZ-Rename/README.md

 Simple Usage:

-1. Select a folder containing TV episode files.
+1. Run the script and either select a folder containing TV episode files, or it can be run directly from the folder you'd like to scan.
 2. Click Scan to detect episodes and retrieve titles.
 3. Review the planned renames and skipped items.
 4. Click Apply Renames to perform the operations.